- Learn about Revolut's potentially fee-free international money transfers.

 - Premium. $10.99 monthly fee.
-No transfer fee, interbank exchange rates (except UK weekends and holidays), no monthly limit on transfer amount, so no 0.5% exchange margin added.
-Free overseas ATM withdrawals up to $700 per month, priority customer support, disposable virtual cards, airport lounge access.
+No transfer fee, interbank exchange rates (except UK weekends and holidays), and no monthly limit on the transfer amount, so no 0.5% exchange margin is added.
+Free overseas ATM withdrawals up to $700 per month, priority customer support, disposable virtual cards, and airport lounge access.

 Does Revolut have an app?

 Yes, Revolut has an app for both Apple and Android phones.
-In fact, Revolut is designed around being used via an app rather than via the website.
+However, Revolut is designed around using an app rather than a website.

 Is Revolut safe?

-Revolut Australia holds an Australian Financial Services Licence and is authorised by ASIC (Australian Securities & Investments Commission) and regulated by AUSTRAC (Australian Transaction Reports and Analysis Centre).
-It has a high-tech fraud monitoring and detection system called 'Sherlock'.
+Revolut Australia holds an Australian Financial Services Licence, is authorised by ASIC (Australian Securities & Investments Commission), and is regulated by AUSTRAC (Australian Transaction Reports and Analysis Centre).
+In addition, it has a high-tech fraud monitoring and detection system called 'Sherlock'.

 Is Revolut better than PayPal for money transfers?

-Revolut allows you to make international money transfers to either bank accounts or other Revolut accounts, whereas PayPal only allow transfers to other PayPal accounts.
-This means Revolut could be a better option if you have the recipient's bank account details but not their PayPal account details (or if they don't have a PayPal account).
+Revolut allows you to make international money transfers to bank accounts or other Revolut accounts, whereas PayPal only allows transfers to other accounts.
+Revolut could be a better option if you have the recipient's bank account details but not their PayPal account details (or if they don't have a PayPal account).
 Unlike Revolut, PayPal also charges a fee for overseas transfers and uses an exchange rate with a built-in profit margin.

-If you just want to use Revolut for infrequent international money transfers in amounts below $9,000, you can open a Standard account and transfer free of charge at a favourable currency exchange rate, making it one of the lowest-cost options available.
-Its currency, recipient country and delivery methods are more limited than those offered by some competing services, but if your requirements fit in with its available options it's definitely worth considering.
+Suppose you want to use Revolut for infrequent international money transfers below $9,000.
+In that case, you can open a Standard account and transfer free of charge at a favourable currency exchange rate, making it one of the lowest-cost options available.
+Of course, its currency, recipient country and delivery methods are more limited than some competing services.
+Still, it's worth considering if your requirements fit in with its available options.